A version of this article was first published in March 2021

 What is an employment tribunal?

 Claims are heard by a tribunal independent of government and could include cases relating to issues such as unfair dismissal, discrimination or unfair pay.
-You may have to pay compensation if you lose the case.
+You may have to pay compensation to the employee or ex-employee if you lose the case.

 What could cause an employment tribunal?